Video CRO: 6 Tips for Using Video to Boost Conversions [Guest Post]

 4. Capture More Leads

-I’m a data-driven growth marketing guy, so that all that brand stuff kind of goes over my head.
+I’m a data-driven growth marketing guy so all that brand stuff kind of goes over my head.
 But when it comes to email lead capture, conversion rate optimization, and getting visitors to fill out your lead forms, I’m all ears.

 Video, as it turns out, is an incredibly novel way to capture email leads.